A data-driven iteratively regularized Landweber iteration: Numerical Experiments

-\textbf{Test 2aS/2bS.} In these numerical experiments, we reconstruct one of the image utilized in the creation of the matrix $A$, see Figure \ref{fig: Stest2a} for the ``True Image'', where now the piecewise functions representing the pressure assume negative values.
+\textbf{Test 2aS/2bS.} (Figures \ref{fig: Stest2a} and \ref{fig: Stest2b}). \textit{Target: reconstruct one of the image which has been utilized to create the matrix $A$, with regions with only negative values}.
+See Figure \ref{fig: Stest2a} for the ``True Image''.
 All the synthetic data $\yd_i$, for $i=0,\cdots,179$, are obtained by the real data $y_i$, for $i=0,\cdots,179$, adding a gaussian distributed noise of zero mean and variance $\sigma^2=100$ in Test 2aS, and $\sigma^2=10$ in Test 2bS.
 The noise in the synthetic data for the two tests is shown in Figure \ref{fig: Stest2a} b) and Figure \ref{fig: Stest2b} in aggregate form.
-For the discrepancy principle \eqref{eq: discrep_princ} we choose $\tau=3$ in Test 2aS and $\tau=55$ in Test 2bS.
+For the discrepancy principle \eqref{eq: discrep_princ} we choose $\tau=3$ in Test 2aS and $\tau=6$ in Test 2bS.
 See Table \ref{tab: table2aS} and Table \ref{tab: table2bS}.
 Again, in Test 2aS we notice how the presence of $A$ ``helps'' the iterates \eqref{eq:ModLand_Schl} to get a better reconstruction of all the negative values of the pressure than the Landweber iterates \eqref{eq:Land_Schl}, see Figure \ref{fig: Stest2a} and Figure \ref{fig: Stest2a_2}.
-However, we also observe some evident artifacts which are some of the other a-priori information contained in $A$.\\ In Test 2bS, we consider the case of limited data, which corresponds in choosing the data only of some directions in $\Theta$ (see \ref{item: point1S} for its definition) and set to zero the values of the other vectors related to the angles not chosen, see Figure \ref{fig: test2b} b) for the directions of the available data.
+However, we also observe some evident artifacts which come from of the other a-priori in $A$.
+In Test 2bS, we consider the case of limited data, which corresponds in choosing the data only of some directions in $\Theta$ (see (\ref{item: point1S}) for its definition) and set to zero the values of the other vectors related to the angles not chosen, see Figure \ref{fig: test2b} b) for the directions of the available data.
 Comparing the results of the two schemes, \eqref{eq:ModLand_Schl} and \eqref{eq:Land_Schl}, we can observe a good reconstruction for the iteratively regularized Landweber iteration.
-Due to the lack of information, in this reconstruction we have, near the square, more artificats with respect to the results in Test 2aS (see Figure \ref{fig: Stest2a} c)).
-At the same time, the smoothed rectangle behind the black triangle is disappeared and the value of the white rectangular triangle is lightly increased.